Ra-Na/blockfacebook/README.md

 # blockfacebook
-How to block Facebook services
+How to block Facebook services.

 This repository provides some simple tools that help you to block facebook services from your network or an individual machine.